Okhayeeli/TrustScript/README.md

 This command deploys the smart contracts to the local network.
 The contracts are located in `packages/hardhat/contracts`.
 The `yarn deploy` command uses the deploy scripts located in `packages/hardhat/deploy` to deploy the contracts to the network.
 For the app to work locally you have to allow `TrustScriptShop` to be a minter from `TrustScriptToken` contract, you can do so by calling the `allowMinter` function in the later contract.

+Note: When running locally, you should hard-code a bytes32 returned value in attestProductReview within TrustScriptProductReviewAttester because eas.attest does not function locally.
+For example: return 0x0d455486a3dadeacfba5f340fe5bf84d1f6678b2e2af53536acc8a4274626f82;

-1. On a third terminal, start the NextJS app:
+4. On a third terminal, start the NextJS app:

 ```
 yarn start